-(g) The MOE Ontario Drinking Water Quality Standards (ODWQS) establishes the provincial standards for the quality of drinking water for both health and aesthetic values.
+- (g) The MOE Ontario Drinking Water Quality Standards (ODWQS) establishes the provincial standards for the quality of drinking water for both health and aesthetic values.
 In certain situations water treatment may be required in order for the source water to meet the provincial drinking standards.
 Only whole home treatment systems (as opposed to single-tap) are permitted.
 Reverse Osmosis (RO) units will not be accepted as a suitable individual private water treatment system.
-(This policy is not intended to limit the use of reverse osmosis systems in existing homes that may need additional water treatment.)
+(This policy is not intended to limit the use of reverse osmosis systems in existing homes that may need additional water treatment.) - (h) Approval of new lots shall include sufficient off-site reserve sewage system capacity for treatment of hauled sewage (septage), which shall include the treatment or disposal (land application) of hauled sewage at MECP approved sites. - (i) Lot creation will only be permitted if there is confirmation of sufficient reserve sewage system capacity and reserve water system capacity within municipal sewage services and municipal water services or private communal sewage services and private communal water services.
+The determination of sufficient reserve sewage system capacity shall include capacity at MECP approved sites for hauled sewage from private communal sewage services and individual on-site sewage services.

-- (h) Approval of new lots shall include sufficient off-site reserve sewage system capacity for treatment of hauled sewage (septage). - (i) Lot creation will only be permitted if there is confirmation of sufficient reserve sewage system capacity and reserve water system capacity within municipal sewage services and municipal water services or private communal sewage services and private communal water services.
-The determination of sufficient reserve sewage system capacity shall include treatment capacity for hauled sewage from private communal sewage services and individual onsite sewage services. - (j) All municipal drinking water systems are required to obtain an approval under the Safe Drinking Water Act.
+(j) All municipal drinking water systems are required to obtain an approval under the Safe Drinking Water Act.
 Written consent of a municipality is required for non-municipal systems that will serve six or more private residences or for an existing system that is extended to service a major residential development.
 A municipality may require financial assurance as a condition of consent.